- Home

 Boys are introduced to French in Year 7 and carry on studying the subject in Year 8 with an emphasis on practical linguistic competence.
 A large number of students choose to study French at GCSE and we have a significant amount of linguists who decide to study this language at a more advanced level.

-Our aim is to teach engaging and fun lessons, while providing our students with a sound understanding of the grammar.
+Our aim is to teach engaging and fun lessons, while providing our students with a sound understanding of the grammar and phonics.
 Our native-speaker assistant contributes to the achievement of excellent levels of oral competence of both our middle-school and upper-school students.

 French Curriculum Summaries: